catseye/SITU-SOL/doc/cartridge/README.md

 ![](images/creating-situ-mon-cartridge-image.png)

-Then... in VICE, select "Attach raw 8K cartridge image..." and select the file we just saved and voilá!
+Then... in VICE, select "Attach raw 8K cartridge image..." and select the file we just saved and voilà!

 ![](images/booted-from-situ-mon-cartridge-image.png)